hilallkum/ny-energy-data-pipeline/README.md

 Urban energy data is fragmented across incompatible sources: structured utility registries, semi-structured government APIs, and high-volume weather streams.
 This project builds a end-to-end pipeline that ingests, transforms, and analyses all three using a "Polyglot Persistence" approach.

-**Key finding:** Temperature and precipitation explain **66.2% of the variance** in per-capita energy demand (OLS R² = 0.662), with New York's grid showing a clear heating-dominant profile — winter peaks far exceed summer cooling loads.
+**Key finding:** Temperature and precipitation explain **66.2% of the variance** in per-capita energy demand (OLS R² = 0.662), with New York's grid showing a clear heating-dominant profile, winter peaks far exceed summer cooling loads.

 ## Architecture